Guatemala

 Alliances to improve the situation of Children, Food security and Nutrition

 Guatemala has the highest prevalence of stunting of children under 5 in Latin America, ranking fourth worldwide, and its national undernutrition rate is the highest in Latin America.
-The proposed programme has the following aims: At the rural and indigenous community levels, to improve production of foods for consumption at the household level and for sale, to improve feeding behaviours, to promote healthy environments and to contribute gender equity.
+The Joint Programme's aim was to improve nutrition among rural and indigenous communities by improving the production of foods by households for their own consumption and for sale, improving feeding behaviours, promoting healthy environments and contributing to gender equity.

 Strengthening Environmental Governance in the face of Climate Risks in Guatemala

-The purpose of the Joint Programme is to develop environmental governance mechanisms to strengthen the capacity for adaptation to climate change in Guatemala, especially for the most vulnerable and poorest of the population.
+Guatemala is one of the countries most exposed to meteorological and tectonic phenomena as well as to the effects of climate change.
+While environmental protection and the responsible use of natural resources are strategic objectives of the government, the environmental agenda has grown faster than the capacities of public institutions.
+The purpose of the Joint Programme was to develop environmental governance mechanisms to strengthen the capacity for adaptation to climate change in Guatemala, especially for the most vulnerable and poorest of the population.

 Strengthening the institutional environment for the advancement of women in Guatemala

-This United Nations joint programme (2008-2010) intends to assist and strengthen the Secretaría Presidencial de la Mujer (Presidential Secretariat for Women) and the Defensoría de la Mujer Indígena (Office for the Defense of Indigenous Women) in their efforts to institutionalise the “National Policy for the Advancement and Development of Guatemalan Women” and its corresponding Implementation Plan (2008-2011).
+This Joint Programme's aim was to assist and strengthen the Presidential Secretariat for Women and the Office for the Defense of Indigenous Women in their efforts to institutionalise the “National Policy for the Advancement and Development of Guatemalan Women” and its corresponding Implementation Plan (2008-2011).

 STORIES